aleromano92/old-deprecated-aleromano.com/_posts/renovated-home-office/index.md

 The most important part I focused on was the desk.
 I wanted a big corner desk with plenty of room to lay down my arms (45cm from desk border to keyboard) and the right distance to my monitors (60-70cm ready to migrate to a big curved one).

-I wanted a library where I can show my Final Fantasy, Kingdom hearts and One Piece collections: manga, video games, action figures so I can turn off any background filter during video calls and anyone can get a glimpse on my passions. 🏯
+I wanted a library where I can show my Final Fantasy, Kingdom hearts and One Piece collections: manga, video games and action figures so I can turn off any background filter during video calls and anyone can get a glimpse of my passions. 🏯

 I wanted to create an atmosphere where the white, wooden and green colors can mix and match to give me a relaxed, bright environment.